 What are opioids?

 Opioids and/or opiates are any drugs that are derived from the Poppy plant.
 Opioid and opiates act by binding to receptors within neurons found in the brain.
-Opioid receptors are responsible for things like; regulating body temperature and the body’s response to stress and pain.
+When one starts opioid substance use, these receptors become responsible for things such as regulating body temperature and the body’s response to stress and pain.
 By binding to those receptors, opioids affect the way that a person’s body will respond to different stimulus, especially pain.
-Opioid drugs can also have a dramatic effect on things like mood and digestion, as opioid receptors play a huge role in those body functions as well.
+Opioid drugs can also have a dramatic effect on things like mood and digestion that can be lethal, as opioid receptors play a huge role in those body functions as well.

 What is the difference between opiates and opioids?

 Heroin and opium are considered opiates because they are derived from a poppy plant.
-An opioid is more of a “blanket term” for any type of painkiller including synthetic drugs like OxyContin.
+An opioid is more of a “blanket term” for any type of painkiller including synthetic drugs such as OxyContin.
 All opiates and opioids work on the same part of the brain, including the cerebral cortex and thalamus, that affects pain.
 The term “opioid” refers to any drug that acts as a painkiller by binding to opioid receptors.
-Therefore, every opiate (heroin, morphine, codeine, etc.) is considered an opioid.
+Therefore, every opiate such as heroin, morphine, codeine, etc is considered an opioid.
 However, a synthetic opioid like Roxicodone is not officially considered an opiate, although it is created with opiates.